najouaelfethi/my-first-project/README.md

- ## General info
+ ## Project description
- this project is a bus abonnement site.
+ The goal is to build a bus website that offers an online subscribation and payment.
  ## How to Install and Run the Project
  *About data base*
  1. Install Xampp from your browser